Late-time correlation functions in dS$_3$/CFT$_2$ correspondence: Example of other late-time correlator

 \section{Example of other late-time correlator}

 Up to now, we have only examined late-time correlation functions on the pure dS$_3$ spacetime at the leading order in the Newton constant $G_N$ or the inverse of central charge $1/c$ by taking the 't Hooft limit.
 Our explicit formulation however is not restricted to these cases, and it can be applied to more generic situations.
-In order to illustrate this, we examine two interesting examples.
-In this section, we analyze one example that is a two-point correlator of scalar field on dS$_3$ conical geometry.
-In general, the scalar two-point correlator on a geometry can be used to extract properties of the geometry.
+In order to illustrate this, we examine two interesting example, though full analysis is left as a future problem.
+In this section, we analyze the two-point correlator of scalar field on dS$_3$ conical geometry.
+In general, the scalar two-point correlator on a geometry can be used to extract properties of the geometry, and hence the analysis should be useful for the purpose.
 In the next section, we consider another example that is a type of one-loop correction to two-point correlator on pure dS$_3$ spacetime.
-It is quite important problem to deal with $1/c$-corrections systematically.
+We would like to work on the other types of one-loop correction in near future.
+In any case, it is quite important problem to deal with $1/c$-corrections systematically and a preliminary work is done in subsection \ref{Sec:4pt exp2}.

 In order to compute such bulk correlators, it is convenient to utilize the limit used in \cite{Hikida:2021ese,Hikida:2022ltr}.
 So far, we have examined the `t Hooft limit where $N,k \gg 1$ but keep $\lambda = N/(N+k)$ of order $\mathcal{O}(N^0)$.
 Instead of this, we consider dS$_3$ holography at the regime where $k \sim -1 - N$ in this section. \footnote{The limit taken in \cite{Hikida:2021ese,Hikida:2022ltr} is $k \to - N$, which is slightly different from \eqref{limitdS}.
 If we write $k$ in terms of $c$, then there are two branches and the difference appears due to the choice of branch, see, e.g., \cite{Perlmutter:2012ds}.} In AdS$_3$ holography, a similar limit was considered in \cite{Castro:2011iw,Gaberdiel:2012ku,Perlmutter:2012ds}.
 In the case, the higher-spin gravity is described by $\text{SL}(N) \times \text{SL}(N)$ Chern-Simons gauge theory.
 Due to the truncation of spin, the gravity theory is more tractable than that with infinite dimensional gauge algebra $\mathfrak{hs}[\lambda]$ appeared in the case with 't Hooft limit \eqref{tHooft}.
 Moreover, we can argue that some states of the coset CFT \eqref{cosetCFT} in the limit $k \to - 1 - N$ have conformal dimensions of order $\mathcal{O}(c)$, which have been identified with conical defect geometry in \cite{Castro:2011iw,Perlmutter:2012ds} for AdS$_3$ and in \cite{Hikida:2021ese,Hikida:2022ltr} for dS$_3$.
 In the next subsection, we review the dS$_3$/CFT$_2$ correspondence with the critical limit of the coset \eqref{cosetCFT} introduced in \cite{Hikida:2021ese,Hikida:2022ltr}.
 In subsection \ref{sec:conical} we compute bulk two-point correlators on dS$_3$ conical defect geometry at late time.